ironhack-edu/temp-id-case-study/instructor-resources/css-selectors-advanced-lesson-plan.md

 ### Experimenting with Selectors [Studio Mode] - 25'

 By this stage, students should have an overview of the different types of CSS selectors.
-The aim of this section is for them to carry on experimenting with the selectors in a self-led fashion.
+The aim of this activity is for them to carry on experimenting with the selectors in a self-led fashion.
 They should add more to their page, using the different documentation links to explore new ones.
-The aim here is to encourage students to discover topics for themselves, and understand that the lessons serve as an entry point to a topic, and further exploration and practice is needed to develop literacy and deeper understanding.
+The aim here is to encourage students to discover topics for themselves, and understand that the lessons serve as an entry point to a topic, and further exploration and practice is needed to develop literacy and a deeper understanding.

 The instructor and teaching assistant should be on-hand to answer questions as they arise, taking on the roles as facilitators.
 If there is a question that would be useful for everyone to be aware of, or it’s clear that a particular selector needs some more explanation then it might be worth explaining it to the whole class.

 ### Student Exchange [Studio Mode] - 10'

 The aim of this section is to encourage peer learning, collaboration and communication skills.
-Students will form in pairs and talk through their pages with each other, explaining the different CSS selectors they have used, and articulating why they have used a particular one.
+Students will form pairs and talk through their pages with each other, explaining the different CSS selectors they have used, and articulating why they have used a particular one.
 The idea is also for students to learn from each other, and become accustomed to explaining the choices they have made, and how different parts of their code work.

 ### Reflection & Discussion [Discussion Mode] - 15'